monikastrah/431-2020/projects/projectB/projectB.md

         categories,
   - include a complete description of how the data were gathered, so that information must be publicly available,
-  - be in your hands no later than November 1,
+  - be in your hands well before Thanksgiving,
   - be shared with a statistician (Professor Love) following [Jeff Leek’s guide to sharing data with a statistician](https://github.com/jtleek/datasharing).
 This means you